-It goes without saying that, the way to engage a child’s interest is to play on their passions – and, toys are always a source of fascination for our kids.
+It goes without saying that recycling your broken toys, is the way to engage a child’s interest is to play on their passions – and, toys are always a source of fascination for our kids.
 Building and making is probably one of the most powerful hands-on-minds-on experiences a teacher or parent can provide a child with.
 As a child takes apart a broken toy or gadget they have the opportunity to develop21st century skills.
 It also introduces the child to the engineering design process and reverse engineering.

 It may also provide the fuel to spark their interest to pursue a career in the STEM fields.

 For most parents and educators, the toy box can be an endless source of frustration – full of items which are damaged or discarded as your child outgrows or loses interest in them.
 Most of us find ourselves regularly either throwing away toys or hauling sacks of them to the nearest charity shop – and missing out on a great educational opportunity.